-Soil mix: Soil mix that drains well with a loose to normal structure (not compact).
+Soil mix: Soil mix that drains well with a loose to typical structure (not compact).

-Propagation: Best grown from seed (cuttings and plant division possible but low success rate).
+Propagation: Best to grow from seed.
+Cuttings and plant division are possible but have a lower success rate.

-As a companion plant dill can also help protect against some fungal diseases like black rot.
+As a companion plant, dill can also help protect against fungal diseases like black rot.

 The hardiness of dill

 Dill is one of those plants that will tolerate cold and heat.
 But only to a degree.